lienebriede/Riga-muffins/README.md

 <h2><img src="Documentation/hero_1.png" width="100">&nbsp; &nbsp;<img src="Documentation/hero_2.png" width="100"></h2>

 ### Home Page
-Home page gives information about the shop and how to contact it.
+The "Home" page gives information about the shop and how to contact it.

 <h2 align="center"><img src="Documentation/home.png"></h2>

 ### Our Products Page
-Our Products page introduces users to the products and the prices.
+The "Our Products" page introduces users to the products and the prices.

 <h2 align="center"><img src="Documentation/products.png"></h2>

 ### Franchising Page
-Franchising page holds a form that should be filled out by users interested in franchising.
-It is required to fill in the Name, Surname; Country; Available Financing; Source of Financing and an E-mail.
-The background photo of this page functions as marketing.
+The "Franchising" page contains a form that should be filled out by users interested in franchising.
+It is required to fill in the Name, Surname; Country; Available Financing; Source of Financing and a valid E-mail address.
+The background photo of this page functions as marketing as well.

 <h2 align="center"><img src="Documentation/franchise.png"></h2>

 ### Thank You Page
-Users are directed to the Thank you page after submitting the form.
-From there they can go back to the Home page.
+Users are directed to the "Thank you" page after submitting the form.
+From there they can go back to the "Home" page.

 <h2 align="center"><img src="Documentation/Thankyou.png"></h2>

 ### Footer
-The footer section includes the address of the shop, working hours and the relevant social media sites for the shop.
+The footer section includes the address of the shop, opening hours and the relevant social media sites for the shop.
 The links will open to a new tab to allow easy navigation for the user.

 <h2><img src="Documentation/footer.png" width="100"></h2>